DrPaulBrewer/single-market-robot-simulator/README.md

 A stand alone nodejs app or module for creating robot trading simulations in a single market with configurable supply and demand.

-By default uses Gode and Sunder's Zero Intelligence Robots, but you can also write your own robots.
+By default uses my implementation of Gode and Sunder's Zero Intelligence Robots, but you can also write your own robots.

 ##Installation